Best Concrete Mix For Garage Floor: The Ultimate Guide

 Concrete with a compressive strength of 4000 psi may have tensile strength of just 400 psi.

-The compressive strength of concrete depends on a six important factors.
+The compressive strength of concrete depends on six important factors.

 Factor #1: Water Cement Ratio

-Water to Cement Ratio in the concrete mix is possibly the most important factor.
-As a thumb rule the compressive strength of concrete goes up as the water to cement ratio goes down.
+The water-to-cement ratio in the concrete mix is possibly the most important factor.
+As a thumb rule, the compressive strength of concrete goes up as the water-to-cement ratio goes down.

 “There’s an inverse relationship between the eventual compressive strength of concrete and the amount of water used in the mix—the higher the water-cement ratio, the lower the strength.”